RamiroPeraza/AppAuth-Android/README.md

 ## Modifying or contributing to AppAuth

-This project requires the Android SDK for API level 25 (Nougat) to build, though the produced binaries only require API level 16 (Jellybean) to be used.
+This project requires the Android SDK for API level 13 ) to build, though the produced binaries only require API level 14 used.
 We recommend that you fork and/or clone this repository to make modifications; downloading the source has been known to cause some developers problems.